ChuckHeintzelman/getting-stuff-done-laravel-code/README.md

 * Implemented TaskCollectionInterface with the TaskCollection class
 * Added methods to TaskInterface
-* Implement ListInterface with the Task class
+* Implement TaskInterface with the Task class
 * Bound the two interfaces implemented here with the concrete classes